LivelyKernel/lively.next/examples/README.md

 ## command line

+If installed globally and the mocha-es6 bin is in your PATH:

 ```
 $ cd mocha-es6/examples
 $ mocha-es6 ./tests.js
 ```

-(If the mocha-es6 bin is not in your PATH run directly via `./bin/mocha-es6.js`)
+Otherwise run it directly via `./bin/mocha-es6.js`.